Caring for the Environment

 We are all aware of the challenges facing us as a planet.
 We hear often about climate change, and its effects.
 We are frequently challenged to modify our lifestyles in order to do our bit for the sake of the earth.
 And while we have noticed changes in our own climate: in rising temperatures, flooding and unseasonal weather; it is the poorest areas of the planet that are most dramatically affected by climate change.
 However, it is the richest parts of the world whose culture, lifestyle and spending power have helped accelerate those changes.

-The church has been awarded
+The Silsden Methodist Church has been awarded

 The Silver Eco Church Award